 - Approximately 1/4th cup + 3tbsp powdered sugar (adjust to individual taste and depending on the sourness of the curds and also depending on the quantity of hung curds you get)

-- 10 strands of saffron soaked in 1 tbsp warm milk
+- 8 to 10 strands of saffron soaked in 1 tbsp warm milk

 - 1/2 tsp cardamom powder

 - Almond and pistachio slivers (optional) to garnish